predictionguard/old-docs/pages/guides/ada.md

 ```
 The function "generate_and_process_query" makes use of the "Nous-Hermes-Llama2-13B" language model.
 It constructs a prompt string by formatting the input question and a DataFrame's value counts into the prompt.
 The model generates a completion for the prompt, and the resulting text is processed to extract an SQL query using a regular expression.
 The extracted query is then returned.

+We can also go for models like "WizardCoder" to get similar outputs.

 ```python
 def generate_and_preprocess_query(question):
   result = pg.Completion.create(